MasahideMori-SimpleAppli/simple_3d/README.md

             - option: Map<String, dynamic>, Optional attributes that may be added for each app.
     - images: list
         - image: Uint8List, png data.
+    - option: Map<String, dynamic>, Optional attributes that may be added for each app.

 ## License
 This software is released under the MIT License, see LICENSE file.